mattgaidica/7zBackup/README.md

 4. Run it once by double-clicking the file.

 ## Notes ##
-* It is assumed that a folder be created for each machine within the "My Box Files" folder.
+* It is assumed that a folder be created for each machine within the "Dropbox" folder.